ITzTravelInTime/TINURecovery/README.md

 Sandbox:

-- Used to detect if the current app is running with the app Sandbox enabled or not.
+- [Available only on macOS] Used to detect if the current app is running with the app Sandbox enabled or not.

     Example usage: